 There can be salmon in the upper River Shannon again.
 Having no salmon in the upper River Shannon is just a decision that ESB have made to favour hydroelectricity generation over biodiversity.
 So what do you want – highly paid jobs for the privileged few or thousands of salmon returning to rivers like the Boyle, Feorish, and upper Shannon at Dowra and the associated economic benefits of this?

 ESB’s Ballintra gates

-There is of course more to this story and this will be covered in the next post.
+There is of course more to this story.
 Some of the salmon that returned in 1994 were also destined for the upper River Shannon above Lough Allen.
 However, these fish had to negotiate yet another one of ESB’s dams on the River Shannon – Ballintra Gates at the outfall of Lough Allen – and this one is impassable.
 This dam has a dysfunctional ‘submerged orifice’ fish pass that was so badly designed that fish can’t find it, and any fish that enter it are overwhelmed by turbulence ‘noise’.
 In the winter of 1994/1995 two adult salmon were found dead downstream of this dam apparently unable to get through, and many others at this time are likely to have cruelly died here.
 In extensive electrofishing survey searches of the upper Shannon at Dowra and above, and other rivers such as the Owengar, Owenayle, Arigna and Yellow which flow into Lough Allen, no evidence of salmon spawning was ever found again despite millions of juvenile salmon fry being released in these areas.
-Today, some 20 years later, this ESB dam is another major barrier to fish migration on the River Shannon.
+Today this ESB dam is another major barrier to fish migration on the River Shannon.

 Do you have any records of salmon in the upper River Shannon?
 If so or if you have any comments please do not hesitate to contact us.